isomerpages/moe-dunearnsec/_co-curricular-activities/Clubs/New Media Club.md

 third_nav_title: Clubs
 ---
 <p>This is a new CCA that will be set up in 2026.</p>
-<p>It will house the Photography Club, Audio-Visual Club and Infocomm Club.</p>
+<p>It will house the Photography Club, Audio-Visual Aid Club and Infocomm
+Technology Club.</p>
 <p>Watch out for updates in early November.</p>